apache/openwhisk/docs/actions-actionloop.md

   out.flush()
 ```

 Congratulations!
-You wrote your ActionLoop handler.
+You just completed your `ActionLoop` request handler.

 ## Writing the compilation script

-Now, you need to write the compilation script.
-It is basically a script that will prepare the uploaded sources for execution, adding the launcher code and generating the final executable.
+Now, we need to write the `compilation script`.
+It is basically a script that will prepare the uploaded sources for execution, adding the `launcher` code and generate the final executable.

 For interpreted languages, the compilation script will only "prepare" the sources for execution.
 The executable is simply a shell script to invoke the interpreter.

 For compiled languages, like Go it will actually invoke a compiler in order to produce the final executable.
-There are also cases like Java where you still need to execute the compilation step that produces intermediate code, but the executable is just a shell script that will launch the Java runtime.
+There are also cases like Java where we still need to execute the compilation step that produces intermediate code, but the executable is just a shell script that will launch the Java runtime.

-So let's go first examine how ActionLoop handles file upload, then what the provided compilation script does for Python, and finally we will see how to modify the existing `compile` for Python to work for Ruby.

 ### How the ActionLoop proxy handles action uploads

-The OpenWhisk user can upload actions with the `wsk` tool only as a single file.
-This file, however, can be:
+The OpenWhisk user can upload actions with the `wsk` Command Line Interface (CLI) tool as a single file.

+This single file can be:

 - a source file
 - an executable file
-- a zip file containing sources
+- a ZIP file containing sources
-- a zip file containing an executable and other support files
+- a ZIP file containing an executable and other support files

 *Important*:  an executable for ActionLoop is either a Linux binary (an ELF executable) or a script.
 A script is, using Linux conventions, is anything starting with `#!`.
 The first line is interpreted as the command to use to launch the script: `#!/bin/bash`, `#!/usr/bin/python` etc.

-The ActionLoop proxy accepts any file, prepares a work folder, with two folders in it: `src` and `bin`.
+The ActionLoop proxy accepts any file, prepares a work folder, with two folders in it named `"src"` and `"bin"`.
 Then it detects the format of the uploaded file.
 For each case, the behavior is different.

-If the uploaded file is an executable, it is stored as `bin/exec` and executed.
+- If the uploaded file is an executable, it is stored as `bin/exec` and executed.

-If the uploaded file is not an executable and not a zip file, it is stored as `src/exec` then the compilation script is invoked.
+- If the uploaded file is not an executable and not a zip file, it is stored as `src/exec` then the compilation script is invoked.

-If the uploaded file is a zip file, it is unzipped in the `src` folder, then the `src/exec` file is checked.
+- If the uploaded file is a zip file, it is unzipped in the `src` folder, then the `src/exec` file is checked.

-If it exists and it is an executable, the folder `src` is renamed to `bin` and then again the `bin/exec` is executed.
+- If it exists and it is an executable, the folder `src` is renamed to `bin` and then again the `bin/exec` is executed.

-If the `src/exec` is missing or is not an executable, then the compiler script is invoked.
+- If the `src/exec` is missing or is not an executable, then the compiler script is invoked.

 ### Compiling an action in source format

 The compilation script is invoked only when the upload contains sources.
-According to the description in the past paragraph, if the upload is a single file, you can expect the file is in `src/exec`, without any prefix.
+According to the description in the past paragraph, if the upload is a single file, we can expect the file is in `src/exec`, without any prefix.
 Otherwise, sources are spread the `src` folder and it is the task of the compiler script to find the sources.
 A runtime may impose that when a zip file is uploaded, then there should be a fixed file with the main function.
 For example, the Python runtime expects the file `__main__.py`.
 However, it is not a rule: the Go runtime does not require any specific file as it compiles everything.
 It only requires a function with the name specified.

 The compiler script goal is ultimately to leave in `bin/exec` an executable (implementing the ActionLoop protocol) that the proxy can launch.
 Also, if the executable is not standalone, other files must be stored in this folder, since the proxy can also zip all of them and send to the user when using the pre-compilation feature.